sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Always Deny

-check the mdoe in the /usr/local/bin/kube-apiserver:
+check the mode in the /usr/local/bin/kube-apiserver:
 - By default
 --authorization-mode=AlwyasAllow